7 alternative ways to seek medical advice if you’re not able to visit your doctor.

-If you’re pushed for time and need medical attention, head over to Google and search for an online doctor consultation.
-Netdoctor has no affiliation with any particular brand but you could try GP at Hand, a service that allows you to video call an NHS doctor.
+GP at Hand is a service that allows you to video call an NHS doctor.
 It’s quick and easy, but does require you to switch from your current GP to be able to use the service.

 Alternatively, Babylon Health enables users to have 24/7 virtual consultations with doctors and health care professionals via text and video messaging.
 Once you’ve downloaded the app, you can use a number of features for free and you’ll only ever pay for GP consultations, prescriptions and health kits.

 ✔️ Speak to a pharmacist